The Legal Status of Marijuana in Barcelona

 • you cannot consume marijuana in public places.

 These are the main things that you need to know.
+However:

 So, what does the Spanish legislation tell us?
 Is cannabis legal in Barcelona?

-• Selling and importing any quantity of cannabis is illegal and it is a criminal offense punishable by imprisonment.
+• Selling and importing any quantity of cannabis is illegal, and it is a criminal offense punishable by imprisonment.

-• Acquiring, storing, using marijuana in Spain, as well as hashish and the like in public places is also an offense, but a minor one.
+• Acquiring, storing, and using marijuana in Spain, as well as hashish and the like in public places is also an offense, but a minor one.
 In this case, the penalty will be a fine and confiscation of the substance.

 In spite of that, it is not as complicated as it may seem: there are options where you can legally consume cannabis.
-Spain has long had a rather loyal attitude towards drugs.
+Spain has long had a rather laid-back attitude towards drugs.
 It is hard to say exactly what year Spain made cannabis legalized, but after a series of Supreme Court regulations in the 1970s, it was no longer a criminal offense to keep a small amount of illicit substances.

 Now legal marijuana photo